rahul-arumugam/hadoop_mapreduce02/README.md

 # hadoop_mapreduce02
-By creating a jar on youtube dataset and making an mapreduce process
+By creating a jar on temperature dataset and making an mapreduce process